 - From this point, the physical keys will stop working and you will see a touch interface on the screen.
 Directly touch the desired options to operate.

 - In CWM Recovery, select "install zip from sdcard> choose zip from sdcard" and then browse to the CWM-SuperSU-v0.87.zip and select it.

 - When the installation is finished, go back to the main menu of the CWM Recovery and select "reboot system now" option.

-- Now you device will reboot as a rooted Galaxy Note.
+- Now your device will reboot as a rooted Galaxy Note.
 Done!

-How to Install a Custom ROM on Samsung Galaxy Note GT-N7000:
+How to Install a Custom ROM on Galaxy Note

 Every ROM comes with some specific installation instructions.
 Here is the most common method/steps.
 I have tried it on hundreds of ROMs successfully.

 Most Custom ROM developers for the Samsung Galaxy Note warns us not to flash their ROMs on the Stock Samsung Kernel.
 It will be better if you flash an insecure ICS Kernel before flashing any custom ROM.
 Here is how you can flash the FrancoICS Kernel on your Galaxy Note.

 - Download franco.Kernel-r5.zip and copy the file to your device's SD Card.